Photo by Cori Miller

 When not engaged in scholarly pursuits, Dr. Sprankle religiously reads Edgar Allan Poe, watches horror movies, listens to Marilyn Manson, and tries to telepathically communicate with his three tabby cats, Lucy, Mina, and Miss Ives.

 Satanists' strength of identity, identity concealment, and experiences of stigma in relation to mental health and help seeking.
 Data collection is currently closed.
-Study 2 examining Satanists' values and incongruence/congruence with sexuality will start in early 2020.
+Study 2 examining Satanists' values and incongruence/congruence with sexuality is currently underway.
+Click here if you're a Satanist and would like to participate.

 Enjoy a list of references and abstracts of psychology articles from 1987-2019 focused on Satanism: